-At a session on educational delivery at an HEI in England in 2017, figures were presented about the "attainment" gap for Black students.
-It became clear there was some ongoing conflation of Black "home" students with working class-ness, "disadvantage" and educational deficit.
-I raised a concern that this unconsidered conflation was over-simplifying a range of issues, homogenizing a wide group, while also sounding perilously close to a newer kind of deficit model based in "common-sense racism"; one which suggests that it is not the intrinsic and innate inability (intelligence, potential to learn) of BAME students that is the problem, but rather their "background" is the problem for the institution to solve.
-This is still perceived as a problem that lies outside of the university and is characterized as a property of the individual and a diverse group.
-Not 5 mins after I raised this concern, a questioner asked
+At a session on educational delivery at an HEI in England in 2017, figures were presented about the 'attainment gap' for Black students.
+It became clear there was some ongoing conflation of Black 'home' students with working class-ness, 'disadvantage' and educational deficit.
+I raised a concern that this unconsidered conflation was over-simplifying a range of issues, homogenising a wide group, while also sounding perilously close to a newer kind of deficit model based in 'common-sense racism'; one which suggests that it is not the intrinsic and innate inability (intelligence, potential to learn) of BAME students that is the problem, rather their 'background' is the problem for the institution to solve.
+This is still a problem that lies outside of the university, and is both the property of the individual and a diverse group.
+Not five minutes after I raised this concern, a questioner asked